MetaMask/keyring-api/docs/architecture.md

   User -->|Uses for Snap-specific logic| Site
 ```

-- **User**: The web3 user interacting with the Snap, the dapp, and MetaMask.
+- **User**: The web3 user interacting with the dapp, the Snap companion dapp,
+  and MetaMask.

 - **Dapp**: The web3 application that is requesting an action to be performed
   on an account.